Mr3ENTLEY/3ENTLEY-H0M3-LA3/Configuration/Host-Config/OP-Devices/Readme.md

 | **Services**        | Active Directory, IIS, File Sharing    | Central identity services, web hosting, and network storage capabilities. |

 ---

-**Network Configuration Overview**:

-_To be added soon, outlining the network topology, addressing, and any specific configurations such as VLANs or firewall rules._

-Please ensure to visit each device's specific folder for more in-depth configuration details, service descriptions, and role within the home lab environment.